egosselin-projects/mysql-udf-http/README.md

 ## User Guide

+Two options, install on the systema manualy or run it with docker-compose

-### 1. Prepare
+### 1. Install on system manualy

+#### 1.1.
+Prepare

-make sure these depandencies are installed.
+make sure these dependencies are installed.

 * mysql server
 * mysql_config command